How to Tell if Gold is Real

 - See what happens to the makeup.
 If you see a black streak, then it’s real.

 If you’re not convinced with the methods above, then this the best solution.
 Professional jewelry dealers have testing kits that let you know whether the piece is real or not.
 Testing would require a small fee, but you’ll be guaranteed that you’ll get the correct results.
 Just make sure the dealer is trustworthy.

 One last tip: don’t buy jewelry from unreliable sources.
-As long as you only buy from reputable jewelry shops, you’ll be assured your gold is always of top quality and real.
+As long as you only buy from reputable jewelry shops, you’ll be assured your gold is always of top quality and real, especially if you are buying coin collections.
 If the gold is proved to be real, the next step probably is to learn how to sell gold jewelry and bullion.

 You must be logged in to post a comment.